-R 340.1725e Hearing officer or state reviewing official; duties and authority.
+R 340.1725e Administrative law judge; duties and authority.

 Rule 25e.
-(1) The hearing officer or state reviewing official has the authority to do all of the following:
+(1) The administrative law judge has the authority to do all of the following:

-(a) Administer oaths and affirmations.

-(b) Sign and issue subpoenas requiring the attendance and giving of testimony by witnesses and the production of documents.

-(c) Provide for the taking of testimony.

-(d) Require a prehearing conference, if appropriate, to consider and take action regarding any of the following:

-(i) The formulation and simplification of the issues.

-(ii) Admissions of fact and documents that will avoid unnecessary testimony.

-(iii) The need and scheduling for the filing of motions, briefs, and dates for further conferences and the hearing.

-(iv) Settlement, which may include encouraging the use of mediation or other alternative dispute resolution options.

-(v) The filing and disposition of requests or motions.

-(vi) Establishing a reasonable limit on the time allowed for presenting evidence.

-(vii) Other matters as may facilitate the disposition of the hearing.

-(e) Control the conduct of parties or participants in the hearing for the purpose of assuring an orderly procedure.

-(f) Grant a specific extension of time at the request of either party for good cause.

-(2) The hearing officer shall disclose to both parties any relationship of a professional or personal nature that might have a bearing on the hearing officer's ability to conduct a fair hearing or render an impartial decision and shall consider motions to disqualify himself or herself.
+- (a) Administer oaths and affirmations. - (b) Sign and issue subpoenas requiring the attendance and giving of testimony by witnesses and the production of documents. - (c) Provide for the taking of testimony. - (d) Require a prehearing conference, if appropriate, to consider and take action regarding any of the following: - (i) The formulation and simplification of the issues. - (ii) Admissions of fact and documents that will avoid unnecessary testimony. - (iii) The need and scheduling for the filing of motions, briefs, and dates for further conferences and the hearing. - (iv) Settlement, which may include encouraging the use of mediation or other alternative dispute resolution options. - (v) The filing and disposition of requests or motions. - (vi) Establishing a reasonable limit on the time allowed for presenting evidence. - (vii) Other matters as may facilitate the disposition of the hearing. - (e) Control the conduct of parties or participants in the hearing for the purpose of ensuring an orderly procedure. - (f) Grant a specific extension of time at the request of either party for good cause. - (2) The administrative law judge shall disclose to both parties any relationship of a professional or personal nature that might have a bearing on his or her ability to conduct a fair hearing or render an impartial decision and shall consider motions to disqualify the administrative law judge.

-(3) The hearing officer may admit and consider evidence of a type commonly relied upon by reasonably prudent persons in the conduct of their affairs.
-Irrelevant, immaterial, and unduly repetitious evidence may be excluded.
-Effect shall be given to the rules of privilege recognized by law.
+- (3) The administrative law judge may admit and consider evidence of a type upon which reasonably prudent persons rely in the conduct of their affairs.
+The administrative law judge may exclude irrelevant, immaterial, and unduly repetitious evidence.
+The administrative law judge shall give effect to the rules of privilege recognized by law. - (4) For matters that these rules do not specifically address, R 792.10101 to R 792.10137, R 792.11801 to R 792.11803, the Michigan court rules, and chapter 4 of the administrative procedures act of 1969, 1969 PA 306, MCL 24.271 to 24.288, apply.